-To download the data on all the sites you have created on the MRTT, select 'DOWNLOAD DATA' from the 'SITES' window of your USER DASHBOARD.
-You will be given the option to produce a spreadsheet containing all the data recorded for a site, or just that data that has been marked as 'Public' using the privacy settings.
+To download the data on all of the sites in the MRTT, select 'DOWNLOAD DATA' from the 'SITES' window of your USER DASHBOARD.
+You will be given the option to produce a spreadsheet containing all the data recorded for a site, or just that data that you have marked as 'Public' using the privacy settings.
+Please note, even if you select 'All Data' only that information marked as 'Public' by other users will be included.
 Whichever option you select a xlsx spreadsheet will be created that contains the responses to questions completed in the MRTT.